 Executive Members including the President are eligible for a per kilometer mileage reimbursement as well as reimbursement for pre-approved out-of-pocket expenses upon submission of an expense claim and invoices/receipts.

-The President is booked-off for union office work three (3) days per week at their regular shift and regular SD #33 wages.
+The President is booked-off for union office work five (5) days per week at their regular shift and regular SD #33 wages.
 Additional time may be required.

 The President will not suffer any loss of regular pay for union work.
 Executive Members including the President can apply to the Treasurer and Table Officers for lieu-time book-off for union business done on personal time, excluding Executive and General Membership Meetings, upon submission of an Executive Log Form.

 For more information about being President of CUPE Local 411 please email us at email@example.com